tymyrddin/green/source/docs/code/structural.md

 # Structural attack

-A Python demonstration of a structural attack, where an attacker exploits the inherent structure of a system (like social networks or organizational hierarchies) to infer sensitive information.
-This example focuses on deanonymizing users in a corporate communication network by analyzing email metadata patterns:
+A Python demonstration of a structural attack, where an attacker exploits the inherent structure of a system (like social networks or organisational hierarchies) to infer sensitive information.
+This example focuses on deanonymising users in a corporate communication network by analysing email metadata patterns:

 ```python
 import networkx as nx